Robust inference using density-powered Stein operators: Score matching via gamma -Stein operator

-for $V_j=\nabla_{\theta_j} s_{\theta},\; (j=1,...,k)$ assuming we can swap the order of differentiation (i.e., $\nabla_x S_\theta(x) = \nabla_{\theta} s_{\theta}$).
-When we substitute this back into the expression for $J_{\gamma}(\theta)$, the first term cancels out completely.
-This concludes \eqref{sym}. \end{proof} The Jacobian matrix $\nabla_\theta \bar U_\gamma^\top(\theta)$ almost surely converges to the symmetric matrix $J_\gamma(\theta)$, which implies asymptotic symmetry.
-The simplified expression \eqref{sym} leads that it can be viewed as the negative of an expected, weighted {Gramian matrix}.
-Hence, the proposed estimator asymptotically has a unique solution under the assumption such that the components $\nabla_{\theta_j} s_{\theta}$ are functionally independent.
-The large-sample behavior of the estimator is governed by its Godambe information (or "sandwich" covariance matrix),
+In matrix form this is exactly \eqref{sym}.
+The right-hand side is a weighted Gram matrix with a positive sign, and is therefore symmetric. } \end{proof} The Jacobian matrix $\nabla_\theta \bar U_\gamma^\top(\theta)$ almost surely converges to the symmetric matrix $J_\gamma(\theta)$, which implies asymptotic symmetry.
+The simplified expression \eqref{sym} leads that it can be viewed as an expected, weighted {Gramian matrix}.
+Hence, the $\gamma$-score matching estimator asymptotically has a unique solution under the assumption such that the components $\nabla_{\theta_j} s_{\theta}$ are functionally independent.
+The large-sample behavior of the $\gamma$-score matching estimator is governed by its Godambe information (or "sandwich" covariance matrix),

 where $V_\gamma(\theta)$ is the covariance matrix of $U_\gamma(\theta,X)$.

 While the estimating function $U_\gamma(\theta)$ is in general asymmetric, it does not prevent consistent estimation.
 Instead, it points us toward the Generalized Method of Moments (GMM) as the natural framework for estimation.
 GMM is designed precisely for situations with a set of unbiased estimating equations that may not derive from a single objective function.
 We can construct a GMM objective function by forming a quadratic form: